 - Preheat oven to 400F.
 You'll need either a VERY large baking sheet or two large baking sheets.
 Sprinkle cornmeal all over the baking sheets to prevent the flatbreads from sticking.
 If not using cornmeal, make sure to oil the baking sheets well.

 - In a microwave-safe bowl, combine the thinly sliced red onion and balsamic vinegar.
-Microwave for 6-8 minutes, stirring every 2 minutes.
-Set aside.
+Microwave for 6-8 minutes (or until the onions are softened and resemble caramelized onions), stirring every 2 minutes.

-- In a large bowl combine the self rising flour and Greek yogurt.
+- In a large bowl, combine 1 ½ cups self rising flour and Greek yogurt.
 Mix with a fork until the mixture is all crumbly, then use your hands to work the dough until it becomes a smooth dough.
-You might need to add more flour to make the dough not sticky.
-Cut the dough into 2 equal pieces.
+You might need to add more flour (up to ¼ cups) to make the dough not sticky.

 - Bake at 400F for 17-20 minutes.
 Remove from heat and drizzle with balsamic glaze.
 Top with additional fresh thyme or sage leaves and serve immediately.